georgesohran/AlphaFlow/README.md

 ## Running my app

 Right now my app is running on pythonanywhere.com.
 It has no npm installed, so i had to include /dist directory in my source control.
+Speaking about database, i used MySQL database on pythonanywhere.com

 So to run my app you can do the following: